nicklasorte/3.1GHz_ground/README.md

 When you run the analysis, you will still need an active internet connection to access the Matlab terrain data.

 In this case, a basic version of Matlab is only needed to initalize the simulation parameters.

+Let me know if you are doing this and I will compile the app for you.